World Of Winter 2026

 Calder Plaza

-On the east side of the Grand River, Sixth Street Park & Canal Park are great places to walk along the river and to enjoy some local art.
-The 2025 art installations include:
+On the east side of the Grand River, Sixth Street Park is a great place to walk along the river and to enjoy some local art.
+The 2026 art installations include:

 Special Events Throughout the Festival